brucezztong/ZZTong-Prefabs/README.txt

 Introduced this modlet to GitHub for my own sanity and peace of mind.
 This should have no effect on modlet distribution, but may open up options for those who work on other projects, plus it gives me a nice backup location.
-I don't recommend consumers of this modlet pull from GitHub.
+I do NOT recommend consumers of this modlet pull from GitHub.

 Introduced this modlet to the GPLv3 license.
 See LICENSE.TXT and the LICENSE-NOTES.txt files for details.
-It should not represent a significant change for those of you who repackage, or curate, from this modlet.
+It should not represent a significant change for those of you who repackage, or curate, this modlet's content.

 A20.1 - ZZ007 - Added Farm_01, Farm_02, Farm_03, Farm_04, Farm_05, Farm_06
 Farm_07, Farm_08, Garage_01, Stormwater_Detention_Pond_01, Biowaste_Dump_01,